-Please take the time to read this booklet and the "Core Standards Developing your Employer Action Plan" booklet as they will help you to think about the following:
+Please take the time to read this booklet and accompaniments as they will help you to think about the following:

-- What activities you could include in your plan to break down mental health stigma. - What you would need to get the business owner, supervisors and managers on board. - How you might raise awareness of mental health amongst employees. - How to involve staff in dialogue and decision making to create a culture of openness. - How to promote a healthy work life balance amongst employees. - What learning and development opportunities you can create to help employees better understand mental health including upskilling managers and supervisors. - What changes would you need to make workplace procedures to support this commitment. - How to better support employees to create positive working relationships and connections with one another, basically an environment that supports, teamwork and information sharing. - To think about who can lead on activities, the timescales that you might deliver those activities in and how you might measure impact and success. - How you will ensure that the activities, will be inclusive one way or another in order to reach every employee within your workplace.
+- What activities you need to include in your plan to break down mental health stigma. - What you would need to encourage senior leaders on board. - How you might raise awareness of mental health amongst employees. - How to involve staff in dialogue and decision making to create a culture of openness. - How to promote a healthy work life balance amongst employees. - What learning and development opportunities you can create to help employees better understand mental health including upskilling line managers. - What changes would you need to make at policy level to support this commitment. - How to better support employees to create positive working relationships and connections with one another, basically an environment that supports collaborative working, team work and information sharing. - To think about who can lead on activities, the timescales that you might deliver those activities in and how you might measure impact and success. - How you will ensure that the activities, will be inclusive one way or another in order to reach every employee within your workplace.